 Technical debt remains a major burden

-As organisations strive to increase their focus, and time and resources, on innovation, technical debt becomes a significant concern and burden that can lead to decreased productivity as well as increased costs and risk.
-On average, nearly 70% of organisations view technical debt as having a high level of impact on their ability to innovate.
+As organizations strive to increase their focus, and time and resources, on innovation, technical debt becomes a significant concern and burden that can lead to decreased productivity as well as increased costs and risk.
+On average, nearly 70% of organizations view technical debt as having a high level of impact on their ability to innovate.

 What is technical debt?

 Technical debt can be defined as the accumulation of legacy systems and applications that are difficult to maintain and support, as well as poorly written or hastily implemented code that increases risk over time.
-These technical challenges can significantly impact the performance and stability of critical operations, and it is essential that these be addressed before they cause damage to your organisation.
-By listening to the voice of customers, employees, and other users, businesses can identify potential technical debt early and prioritise their modernisation efforts.
+These technical challenges can significantly impact the performance and stability of critical operations, and it is essential that these be addressed before they cause damage to your organization.
+By listening to the voice of customers, employees, and other users, businesses can identify potential technical debt early and prioritize their modernization efforts.

-Nearly 70% of organisations view technical debt as having a high level of impact on their ability to innovate.
+Nearly 70% of organizations view technical debt as having a high level of impact on their ability to innovate.

 What impact is technical debt having on your ability to innovate?

 Technical debt is the antithesis of innovation.
 Organizations that don’t account for technical debt are increasing their level of risk significantly and are inhibiting the ability for the business to grow and become agile.

 Resolving these issues starts with understanding how technical debt impacts an organization.
 In many cases, this debt results from the need to support legacy systems.
 Over time, businesses run the risk that technical debt becomes so extreme that they can no longer innovate or migrate to newer solutions.
 In our view, the rush to build new services and solutions can create more technical debt, which becomes a bad investment of time and resources.